vsamy/vsamy.github.io/_posts/blog/en/2017-07-28-copra-example-cpp.md

 layout: post_page
 lang: en
 ref: blog
-post_url: mpc-example-python
+post_url: copra-example-cpp
-title: Python example of Copra
+title: C++ example of Copra
-permalink: en/blog/mpc-example-python
+permalink: en/blog/copra-example-cpp
 ---

 This is an how-to-use article of [Copra](https://github.com/vsamy/Copra) library.
-To understand more on the library, you can visit [here]({{site.url}}/en/git-repository/mpc).
+To understand more on the library, you can visit [here]({{site.url}}/en/git-repository/copra).
-It is a simple example written in python and base on robot locomotion problem.
+It is a simple example written in C++ and base on robot locomotion problem.
 The example is based on this [paper](https://hal.inria.fr/inria-00390462/document).
 <!--more-->